Sleep Calculator

 | 3 | 4.5 hours | Nap or extreme minimum |

 Consistency is Key: Going to bed and waking up at the same time every day (even on weekends) is one of the most effective ways to improve sleep quality.
+This consistency reinforces your circadian rhythm and reduces the time it takes to fall asleep each night.
+Irregular sleep schedules are a leading cause of social jetlag — a condition where your internal clock is misaligned with social obligations, producing fatigue similar to actual jetlag.

 Limit Screen Time Before Bed: Blue light from phones, tablets, and computers suppresses melatonin production and delays sleep onset.
 Avoid screens for at least 30-60 minutes before your planned bedtime.
+If screen use is unavoidable, enable night mode or blue-light filtering settings and reduce screen brightness to the minimum comfortable level.
+The effect of blue light on melatonin suppression is dose-dependent and wavelength-dependent — shorter wavelength blue light around 480 nm is the most suppressive, which is why amber-tinted glasses that block blue wavelengths are sometimes recommended for evening use.

 Create a Relaxing Bedtime Routine: Establish a consistent pre-sleep ritual that signals your body it is time to wind down.
 This might include reading a physical book (not an e-reader), gentle stretching or yoga, taking a warm bath (the subsequent drop in body temperature promotes sleep), practicing meditation or deep breathing exercises, or listening to calm music or a podcast.
 The key is consistency — doing the same activities in the same order each night reinforces the sleep-wake cycle and reduces the time it takes to fall asleep.
+The warm bath method is particularly effective: the rapid cooling of the body after leaving the bath triggers a drop in core temperature, which is a natural signal for sleep onset.

 Optimize Your Sleep Environment: Your bedroom should be dark, quiet, and cool — the ideal temperature for sleep is between 60-67 degrees F (15-19 degrees C).
 Use blackout curtains to eliminate light from street lamps and early morning sun.
 White noise machines or earplugs can mask disruptive sounds.
 Keep electronic devices out of the bedroom or use airplane mode to prevent notifications from disturbing your sleep.
 A comfortable mattress and pillows that properly support your sleeping position are investments in sleep quality that pay dividends in daytime energy and long-term health.

 Watch Your Diet Before Bed: What you eat and drink in the hours before bed significantly affects sleep quality.
 Avoid caffeine for at least 6 hours before bedtime — its half-life is approximately 5 hours, meaning half the caffeine from your afternoon coffee is still active at bedtime.
 Alcohol may help you fall asleep faster but disrupts REM sleep and causes nighttime awakenings, reducing overall sleep quality.
 Heavy or spicy meals close to bedtime can cause indigestion that interferes with sleep onset and overnight comfort.
+Foods rich in tryptophan (turkey, eggs, dairy), magnesium (nuts, seeds, leafy greens), and melatonin (tart cherries, grapes) may modestly promote sleep when consumed as part of a balanced evening snack.

 Use Light to Regulate Your Circadian Rhythm: Exposure to natural light in the morning is one of the most powerful signals for setting your circadian clock.
 Aim for 15-30 minutes of outdoor light within an hour of waking.
 In the evening, dim indoor lights 1-2 hours before bed and use warm-color (amber) bulbs or blue-light filtering glasses if you must use screens.
 Light exposure tells your brain whether to produce melatonin (the sleep hormone) or cortisol (the alertness hormone), and optimizing this light-dark cycle is fundamental to healthy sleep.
+Even indoor lighting of 100-200 lux — typical living room brightness — can partially suppress melatonin, compared to outdoor light which can exceed 10,000 lux on a sunny day.

 - Sleep cycle duration varies between individuals, typically 70 to 120 minutes.